aiscience-22/UA_War/README.md

 **Using Artificial Intellect to discover Twitter trends and Sentiment Analysis**

-We select to discover, how War in Ukraine is presented on Twitter, and to realize Sentiment Prediction for current twits.
-This subject was selected due to topicality of that information and acute social need for such an analysis.
+We selected as our topic to discover how the war in Ukraine is presented on Twitter, and to run Sentiment Prediction for recent tweets.
+This subject was selected due to the urgency of the war and an acute social need for such an analysis.

-On February 24th, 2022, Russia invaded Ukraine after months of military preparation around the borders.
-The war is going to have huge impacts around the world, perhaps even ending the globalized era as we know it.
+On February 24th, 2022, Russia invaded Ukraine after months of military preparation around the border.
+The war is impacting the world in numerous ways, perhaps even ending the globalized era as we know it.
 It is imperative that we capture and analyze the massive amounts of data being put out as a result of this war and extract insights for future generations.

 ### Hypothesis

-We intend to show that Ukrainian War news have impact on the trend of tweets negative sentiment.
-Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweets negative sentiment will rise or not.
+We intend to show that Ukrainian War news have an impact on the trend of tweets with negative sentiment.
+Our supervised machine learning model might predict, based on tweet data and information about news, whether tweets with negative sentiment will increase or not.

-For first segment we use for that simple linear regression, but at the next segment we could try to make clasterisation for Twitter users for more accurate trend prediction.
+For the first segment we used simple linear regression, but at the next segment we could try to make clusterization for Twitter users for more accurate trend prediction.

 ### Description of the communication protocols

-We created detailed [communication protocol](https://github.com/aiscience-22/UA_War/blob/main/Notes%20/Communication_protocol.md), which describes our ways of communications and team roles for first two segments of project.
+We created detailed [communication protocol](https://github.com/aiscience-22/UA_War/blob/main/Notes%20/Communication_protocol.md), which describes our ways of communication and team roles for the first two segments of project.

 ![repo_org.png](/Notes/repo_org.png)